kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-and-kora.md

 The compiler tells it whether it got there correctly.

-## Official Skills Can Improve Retrieval, but They Are Not the Core Advantage
+## Official Skills Can Improve Retrieval, but They Are Not the Core Advantage { #official-skills }

 Framework-specific agent skills or documentation bundles can be very useful.